 The vacuum clutch is a type of clutch system worked by the vacuum existing in the engine manifold.
 The figure shows the mechanism of a vacuum clutch.

-It consists of a vacuum cylinder with piston, reservoir and a non-return valve, solenoid-operated valve.
+It consists of a vacuum cylinder with a piston, reservoir and a non-return valve, a solenoid-operated valve.
 The reservoir is linked to the engine manifold through a non-return valve.
-The vacuum cylinder is connected to the reservoir through the solenoid operated valve.
+The vacuum cylinder is connected to the reservoir through the solenoid-operated valve.

 This connects one side of the vacuum cylinder to the reservoir.
 Due to the pressure difference on the vacuum cylinder piston, it moves.
 This movement of the piston is transmitted by a linkage system to the clutch, causing the clutch to disengage.
 When the driver is not holding the gear lever, the switch remains open and the clutch also remains engaged due to the force of springs.